druidim/cart253/assignments/art-jam/art-jam-attempt-2-banana-avoids-mouse/README.md

 The constrain that keeps the banana on-screen was references from the Mr. Furious challenge.

-The shape of the banana was made referencing the handle from the umbrella challenge.
+The shape of the banana was made by modifying the handle from the umbrella challenge.

+The colour changes of the banana were made while copying / referencing / modifying the "creature loves mouse/massage" and "death by boredom" instructional videos.